WANT TO EARN EXTRA MONEY?

 The best part?
 The Ibotta app is 100% FREE to join.
 Here’s a quick summary of how it works:

 - Register for Ibotta by clicking this link here.
 The app is 100% FREE to use.
-Get a $10 bonus when you sign-up using promo code qFTVA and scan your first receipt.
+Get a $10 bonus when you sign-up and redeem your first receipt.

 - Browse through the Ibotta offers and select the store that you’re shopping at as well as the offer you want cash back on.
 Activate the offer by answering one or two quick survey questions.